Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Enfield Blair Athol has 126 active public transport stops offering a mix of train and bus services.
-These stops are served by 54 different routes, facilitating 4,106 weekly passenger trips in total.
-The area's transport accessibility is rated as good, with residents on average located 256 meters from their nearest transport stop.
+Enfield - Blair Athol has 126 active public transport stops offering a mix of train and bus services.
+These stops are served by 54 individual routes, facilitating 4,106 weekly passenger trips in total.
+The area's transport accessibility is rated as good, with residents typically located 256 metres from the nearest stop.

-On average, there are 586 trips per day across all routes, equating to around 32 weekly trips per individual stop.
+On average, there are 586 trips per day across all routes, equating to about 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport